etiennebacher/altdoc/docs/vignettes/get-started.md

   - `docs/` stores the rendered website.
 This folder is overwritten every time a user calls `render_docs()`, so you should not edit it manually.
-  - `altdoc/` stores the settings files created by `use_*()` functions.
-    These files are never modified automatically after initialization, so you can edit these files manually to change the settings of your documentation and website.
+  - `altdoc/` stores the settings files created by `setup_docs()`.
+These files are never modified automatically after initialization, so you can edit them manually to customize the settings of your documentation and website.
 All the files stored in `altdoc/` are copied to `docs/` and made available as static files in the root of the website.
   - `README.md` is the homepage of the website.
   - The content of the (optional) “news” section is stored in `NEWS.md` or `CHANGELOG.md`